 Profile: Grupo Televisa SAB (TV)

-The Company also owns publishing operations in five countries.
-Its publications are also sold in the United States, the Caribbean and elsewhere through independent distributors.
-In addition, its distribution network sells various publications published by joint ventures and independent publishers, as well as sticker albums, novelties and other consumer products.
-The Company promotes a range of sports events and cultural, musical and other entertainment productions in Mexico.
-These events and productions are broadcast on its television stations, cable television system, radio stations and DTH satellite services.
-The Company owns America, a soccer team, which plays in the Mexican First Division.
-The Company owns the Azteca Stadium, which has a seating capacity of approximately 100,000 people.
-The Company promotes a range of concerts and other shows, including beauty pageants, song festivals and shows of Mexican and international artists.
+The Company's distribution network sells a range of publications, as well as sticker albums, novelties and other consumer products.
+It promotes a range of sports events and cultural, musical and other entertainment productions in Mexico.
+Most of these events and productions are broadcast on its television stations, cable television system, radio stations and DTH satellite services.
+The Company owns America, which plays in the Mexican First Division.
+It owns the Azteca Stadium, which hosts over two World Cup Soccer Championships.
+It promotes various concerts and other shows, including beauty pageants, song festivals and shows of popular Mexican and international artists.

 Grupo Televisa SAB

 - Mexico's Televisa profit falls more than 80 percent in third quarter

 - UPDATE 1-Mexico's Televisa profit falls more than 80 pct in 3rd qtr

 - Mexico's Televisa reports more than 80 pct fall in 3rd-qtr profit

 - CORRECTED-Mexico's Megacable says Televisa cancels contract for 6 channels